venovako/libpvn/README.md

 # make [COMPILER=clang|gcc|icx|nvc|icc] [COMPILER_PREFIX=...]
 [COMPILER_SUFFIX=...]
 [MARCH=...]
 [NDEBUG=0|1|2|3|...]
 [PRINTOUT=ERR|OUT] [VECLEN=...]
 [CR_MATH=...]
 [OPENMP=...]
 [PROFILE=...]
 [SAFE=...]
 [DYNAMIC=dylib|so] [QUADMATH=-lquadmath] [all|clean|help]
 # where gcc is the default compiler to be used on Linux, and clang is otherwise
 #
-# a release build with icx on x86_64 Linux
+# a release build with icx on x86_64 Linux with a high optimization level
 make COMPILER=icx NDEBUG=3 clean all
 #
-# a release build with the Homebrew's gcc on x86_64 macOS
+# a release build with the Homebrew's gcc on x86_64 macOS with a low optimization level
-make COMPILER=gcc COMPILER_SUFFIX=-14 NDEBUG=3 clean all
+make COMPILER=gcc COMPILER_SUFFIX=-14 NDEBUG=g clean all
 #
 # a debug build with clang on FreeBSD (note the usage of gmake instead of make)
 gmake clean all